 Pressfarm’s PR professionals and writers also help with online press release distribution.
 This increases release visibility in relevant search results across major search engines.

 With experts like those at Pressfarm, it’s far easier to change public perception through the perfect keywords and marketing campaigns.
-Additionally, the Pressfarm team knows how to align strategies and content to their clients to effectively earn media coverage to alleviate any issues that come with a public crisis.
+Additionally, the Pressfarm team knows how to align strategies and content with their clients to earn media coverage and avoid a public crisis.